paramireze/paramireze.github.io/_posts/2018-08-17-life-after-ironman.markdown

 ## life after ironman

 I restructured my workouts to be more well-rounded and more preventitive towards injuries.
-Instead of competing in triathlons, I am doing races that my friends are doing.
-For example, I did a marathon in northern wisconsin with a group of friends.
-I also traveled to Idaho to do a gravel ride race up in the mountains.
+Instead of competing in triathlons, I am looking to have more fun and spend time with friends.

 ## conclusion
 Quitting ironman was just the start.
 I retained my habit for exercise and eating well.
-I learned to enjoy exercising again and look forward to it everyday.
+I have learned to use exercise as a tool to becoming more social instead of an end goal.

 ![Ironman]({{ '/assets/images/2018/dec/ironman.JPG' }})